starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 In general, you can expect any hardware to work on linux but third-party software tied to the device can be an issue.
 In some cases, a VM may be required for configuring the device.

-A collection of mappings used by our members can be found [here](https://github.com/starcitizen-lug/mappings).

 **Troubleshooting**: See the section [at the end of this page](#troubleshooting) for specific issues and workarounds.

 ## Recommendations